Mobile Live Streaming: How to Live Stream from a Mobile Phone

 Why Use Mobile Live Streaming?

-Of course, nothing beats a professional recording setup with TV-grade cameras and equipment, but a mobile streaming setup definitely comes in handy in some situations.
+Of course, nothing beats a professional recording setup with TV-grade cameras and equipment, but a phone streaming setup comes in handy in some situations.
+Live streaming with a phone is a great alternative when you need a quick recording and broadcasting solution.

 The Technology Behind Mobile Streaming

-Your phone captures the video content which is processed by a dedicated app.
-The app encodes your video and adds any overlays or preset visual aspects that you have set up.
-The app sends the file to your online video platform via RTMP ingest.
+When you record a video with your phone, the content is processed by a dedicated app that encodes your video.
+The app adds any visual overlays or aspects you have set up.
+Then, the app sends the video file to your online video platform via RTMP ingest.

 How to Live Stream from Your Phone

-Let’s take a look at 7 steps for live streaming from your phone.
+Let’s take a look at the seven steps for live streaming from your phone.
+These steps will teach you how to live stream on your phone.

 1. Prepare for Your Stream

-Identifying your goals and intentions will help you produce a more successful mobile live stream.
+Knowing who you want to reach, where to reach them, and what content you want to share will help you produce a more successful mobile live stream.

 2. Choose an Online Video Platform